 For seven years it has evolved into a mature solution providing us with a hundred of memes along with the super-fast and convenient way of interacting with your iPhone.
 You can ask Siri to find a nearby restaurant, remind you of appointment at the dentist, wake you up 5 min to 7 am, play a song and lots of other things.

 We all know Yelp as the go-to source for finding a cozy place to hang out with your friends.
 Ratings, reviews, photos, addresses, work hours – all are listed there.
 With over 2.8 million local businesses registered on Yelp - you have a choice.
 What do we all pay attention to when choosing a place?
 Right, beautiful photos.
-That is why Yelp needs to proceed millions of photos each day.
+That is why Yelp needs to proceed with millions of photos each day.
 How do they make it?

 Yelp is applying machine learning algorithms for automating the image processing and enhancing user experience.
-By implementing a photo classification service which recognizes and sorts the images according to their types and classes, the company can easily process millions of images daily.
+By implementing a photo classification service that recognizes and sorts the images according to their types and classes, the company can easily process millions of images daily.
 It also shows up the most relevant images based on user’s preference.

 The amount of data proceeded daily on Facebook servers rocket up to the stratosphere.
 Almost 1/6th of the world hang out on FB for about 50 min.
 Each day.
 However, when you enter FB it’s not a stranger-place but rather “your territory”.
 Why so?